kinano/wp_screensaver/ReadMe.txt

 2) get_screen_saver_images.SQL shows the DDL for the SP that gets the picture records from wordpress DB.
 Again, it relies on the availability of nggallery tables on your site.

+If you have questions, please shoot me an email: k@theSilentCamera.com